Mieczysław Słaby

-Mieczysław Mikołaj Słaby (December 9, 1905 in Przemyśl – March 15, 1948 in Krakow) was a Polish army officer and medic in the Polish Land Forces during the Invasion of Poland, notably during the Battle of Westerplatte.
+Mieczysław Mikołaj Słaby (December 9, 1905, in Przemyśl – March 15, 1948, in Krakow) was a Polish army officer and medic in the Polish Land Forces during the Invasion of Poland, notably during the Battle of Westerplatte.
 He was posthumously awarded the Order of Virtuti Militari.

 Early life

 He was one of the children of Józef Słaby, a railway worker, and Agnieszka née Rebizant, along with his brother, Franciszek, who later became an NCO in the Polish Army.
 After graduating from elementary school, Mieczysław attended the Kazimierz Morawski Gymnasium.
 During his school years, he was associated with the Polish Scout Association.
 He was also an active member of the Scout Sports Club until his death.
 For many years he played with his brother Franciszek in the football team, with which in 1924 he won the ZHP championship.
-In the years 1920-1921 he was a member of the club's board, and after graduating from the Faculty of Medicine of the Jan Kazimierz University in Lviv in 1933, he became its social doctor.
+In the years 1920-1921 he was a member of the club's board, and after graduating from the Faculty of Medicine of the Jan Kazimierz University in Lwów in 1933, he became its social doctor.